chevereto/v4-docs/guides/docker/README.md

 Docker refers to container technology, in this context you don't need to worry about PHP versioning, missing extensions, virtual host configuration, database server, anything.
 This is the best way to deploy Chevereto as the software infrastructure is provided by us.

+## Advantages

-This deploy alternative provides:
+This deploy alternative provides several advantages, to name a few:

-* Support for multiple instances
+* 🤹 Multiple instances
-* Portability
+* 📱 Portability
-* Easy maintenance
+* 🌈 Easy maintenance
-* Automatic HTTPS setup
+* 🔐 Automatic HTTPS setup
-* Customization
+* 🎨 Customization
+* 👮‍♂️ More secure

 ## Repository